 .
 Maya lives with film director Paul Thomas Anderson

-and their three (soon to be four) children.
+and their four children.

 SNL celebrity impersonations (selected)